jimcturner/parseservices/README.md

 Searches /etc/services for services that *matches exactly* the supplied string.
 Returns a json list containing dicts.

-Each dict is a key of IP port type and port
+Each dict is a key of IP protocol and port

 Example usage: